jyuill/proj-r-github/README.md

 ### Conflict resolution

-Conflicts typically happen when you don't PUSH your files to the remote repository when done working OR you don't PULL files from the remote repository at the start of a work session (and changes have been Pushed to the remote from elsewhere).
+Conflicts can arise when an individual file is changed in different locations and local and remote repositories are not syncronized properly.
+This typically happen when you don't PUSH your files to the remote repository when done working OR you don't PULL files from the remote repository at the start of a work session and in the meantime changes have been made elsewhere on another computer and PUSHed to the remote repository.

-Example 1:
+Example:

-* File has been changed in remote repository, not PULLed into local
+* File has been changed in remote repository but not PULLed into local
 * File has changed in local repo and COMMITTED
 * PULL from remote repo identifies Conflict that can't be resolved by software

-#### Example 1: What to do?
+#### What to do?

+First thing is to see what the conflict is:

 1. Git window > select file > Diff
 2. Icons will indicated it is unmerged (U)